lawrence-ivan-reyes/superheroes-dueler/README.md

-# Superheroes Dueler 🦸‍♂️🦸‍♀️
+# Superhero Dueler 🦸🏻‍♂️
 ### Ivan Reyes | ACS 1111: Object Oriented Programming | Dani Roxberry

 ---

 ### ℹ️ Program Description
-Superheroes Dueler is an interactive CLI game where teams of superheroes battle it out, focusing on object-oriented programming.
+Superhero Dueler is an interactive CLI game where teams of superheroes battle it out, focusing on object-oriented programming.
 Build and customize teams with unique abilities, weapons, and armor.

 **Key Features:**
 - **Team Building**: Create and customize teams with heroes having unique abilities, weapons, and armor.